domRiddle/ASF/Configuration.md

 A bot is a single steam account that is taking part in ASF process.
 In order to work properly, ASF needs at least **one** defined bot instance.
 There is no process-enforced limit of bot instances, so you can use as many bots (steam accounts) as you want to.

 ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing its config files.
 It's human-friendly, readable and very universal format in which you can configure the program.
 Don't worry though, you don't need to know JSON in order to configure ASF.
+I just mentioned it in case you'd already want to mass-create ASF configs with some sort of bash script.

 Configuration can be done either manually - by creating proper JSON configs, or by using our **[web-based ConfigGenerator](https://justarchi.github.io/ArchiSteamFarm/)**, which should be much easier and convenient.
 Unless you're advanced user, I suggest using the config generator, which will be described below.